Skip to content

 3. Initialize trestlebot Workspace

-We will now use the trestlebot init command to initialize our emtpy GitHub repository.
-Unlike the other trestlebot commands, this command is run on your local workstation.
+The trestlebot init command will initialize the empty GitHub repository.
+Unlike other trestlebot commands, this command is run on the local workstation.
 The trestlebot commands can be installed by cloning the trestle-bot repo and running poetry install.
 Alternatively these commands can be run using the trestlebot container image.
-For this tutorial we will be authoring a component-definition.

 trestlebot-init --oscal-model compdef --working-dir <path-to-your-repo>

-podman run -v <path-to-your-repo>:/data:rw trestle-bot:latest --oscal-model compdef --working-dir /data
+podman run -v <path-to-your-repo>:/data:rw trestle-bot:<tag> --oscal-model compdef --working-dir /data

 .